Santa María School massacre: Victims

 The government ordered that death certificates not be issued for the fallen and had them buried in a mass grave in the city cemetery.
 The remains were not exhumed until 1940.
 They were reinterred in the courtyard of the Legal Medical Service of that city.

 The number of victims claimed by the action is disputed.
 On one hand, the official report of General Silva Renard speaks at first of 140 dead, later to rise to 195.
 This is the number offered by a witness to the massacre, Nicolás Palacios, a physician in the mines and a political dissident of national renown.
 However, this figure is considered unrealistic given the number of workers present.
 The highest estimate has been 3,600, although this is considered speculative.

 Consequences

 General Silva Renard reported to the government in Santiago as to what happened, minimizing his role and laying responsibility on the strikers.
 The National Congress's reaction was lukewarm.

 Improvements in the conditions of the workers came slowly.
 It would not be until 1920 that minimum labor standards started to be enacted, such as mandating payment in legal tender and setting the maximum length of the working day.
-General Silva Renard was seriously wounded in 1914 in an assassination attempt on the part of a Spanish anarchist, Antonio Ramón, whose brother, Manuel Vaca, had been one of the victims of the massacre.
-General Renard would die a few years later as a result of these injuries.
+Renard was seriously wounded in 1914 in an assassination attempt on the part of a Spanish anarchist, Antonio Ramón, whose brother, Manuel Vaca, had been one of the victims of the massacre.
+Renard would die a few years later as a result of these injuries.